ctd-mh3/MMM-AptUpdateNotifier/README.md

  	 		// Place where you want this message
  	 		position: "top_bar",
   			config: {
-			    // Must ensure this uniqueID matches default ("aptUpdateNotifier") in MMM-AptUpdateNotifier or value passed in MMM-AptUpdateNotifier config
+			    // Must ensure this uniqueID matches default ("aptUpdateNotifier") in MMM-AptUpdateNotifier.js or value passed in MMM-AptUpdateNotifier config portion of config.js
     			uniqueID: "aptUpdateNotifier",
   			}
 		},